tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

     You can configure pedestrian behavior with 2 parameters.

     - Duration: how long will the pedestrian walk straight
-    - Speed: how fat will the pedestrian walk straight
+    - Speed: how fast will the pedestrian walk straight

     !!!tip
         The `Simple Pedestrian Walker Controller` Script is best suited to be used on pavements.